HarvardPL/formulog/docs/lang_ref/program_safety.md

 found our current approach to be a hindrance in practice, this is something that we could implement in the future.

-## Negation, aggregation, and stratification
+## Negation, Aggregation, and Stratification

 To ensure that every program has a least model, Formulog requires the use of stratified negation and aggregation, a common restriction in Datalog.